dlek/medial/docs/medial.md

-# vi: set softtabstop=2 ts=2 sw=2 expandtab:
-# pylint:
-"""
-medial - A minimal database assistance library
+# medial - A minimal database assistance library

 Medial is not an abstraction layer to magically make your classes persistent.
 It merely tries to alleviate some of the tedium, hopefully not by adding more